Links to Resources at the Bottom of this Page

 There’s an uncanny nature to all of this.
 The uncanny is the psychological experience of an event or thing that is unsettling in a way that feels oddly familiar, rather than simply mysterious.
 3

-The power struggle that religion introduces is that there is a big “Father” in charge.
+The power struggle that religion often introduces is that there is a BIG “Father” in charge.
 The leaders want an individual to outsource learning, and look to someone ABOVE.
-This in a very odd sense happens in the home.
-A child is meant to be led and obey their mom or dad.
+This, in a very odd sense, happens in the home as well.
+A child is meant to be led by and obey a BIG mom or dad.

 Think of that narrative, that “God is above you”.